Instawork/hyperview/docs/guide_demo_app_contribution.md

 {% include "templates/list.xml.njk" %}
 ```

-2. In ui/styling/button/index.xml.njk, define the tag to which this item links to (in our case styling):
+2. In `ui/styling/button/index.xml.njk`, define the tag which this item links to (in our case styling):

 ```xml
 ---